JaXRTS/jaxrts/doc/source/first-spectrum.rst

 .. image:: gen_examples/images/sphx_glr_plot_getting_started_001.svg
    :width: 600

-Since we did not set :py:attr:`jaxrts.Setup.frc_exponent`, above, it defaults to zero, i.e., the output of jaxrts is proportional to the dynamic structure factor, convolved with the source instrument function.
-Since we did not set :py:attr:`jaxrts.Setup.frc_exponent`, above, it defaults to zero, i.e., the output of jaxrts is proportional to the dynamic structure factor, convolved with the source instrument function.
-See :doc:`gen_examples/setup/plot_frequency_redistibution_correction` for an example showing the effect of this correction.
+Since we did not set :py:attr:`jaxrts.setup.Setup.frc_exponent`, above, it defaults to zero, i.e., the output of jaxrts is proportional to the dynamic structure factor, convolved with the source instrument function.
+See :doc:`gen_examples/setup/plot_frequency_redistibution_correction` for an example showing the effect of this correction, if it was used.